tcoq/jetsonnanostuff/README.md

 @reboot         root    sleep 20 && sh /*yourpath*/objDetStart.sh > /tmp/cronjob.log 2>&1

 Startscript "objDetStart.sh" is also now available.
+Please also got to jetson-inference/docker/run.sh and remove "-it" flag from "sudo docker run..." at the bottom of script, (last command) to allow docker to start during reboot automatically.

 Enjoy